 Gay cousin to Liz Lemon on "30 Rock" and screenwriter Jeffery Self’s 50 SHADES OF GAY, the story of a young celebrity blogger who gets involved with a superstar leading man in Hollywood blockbuster films who happens to be a closeted gay man with a passion for BDSM, to Riverdale Avenue Books/Magnus Books.

-NYT bestselling author Lisa Rogak's FIGHTING FOR THE FUTURE: HILLARY CLINTON IN HER OWN WORDS, a collection of quotations from Clinton on a wide range of subjects that will appeal not only to politically minded readers but also to those who are interested in her philosophies on leadership, family, aging, public scrutiny, religion, motherhood and marriage, life in the White House, and other topics, as she plots the course of her own future, to Seal Press.
+NYT bestselling author Lisa Rogak’s HILLARY CLINTON IN HER OWN WORDS, a collection of quotations from Clinton on a wide range of subjects that will appeal not only to politically minded readers but also to those who are interested in her philosophies on leadership, family, aging, public scrutiny, religion, motherhood and marriage, life in the White House, and other topics, as she plots the course of her own future, to Seal Press.

 Debby Campbell’s BURNING BRIDGES: LIFE WITH MY FATHER, GLEN CAMPBELL, a daughter’s memoir of the "Rhinestone Cowboy," by the woman who has been with her dad through his four wives, through drug and alcohol addiction, and now through his Alzheimer’s disease, to Omnibus Press.